 In 1979 I was working for Fedco Audio Labs in Providence, RI.
-Fedco was a 24 track audio remote truck recording live concerts for release on?vinyl.
-The truck had a 22-foot box that was converted to a control room with 2 MCI 24 track recorders, an API console serial number 007 and JBL 4311 monitors.??
+Fedco was a 24 track audio remote truck recording live concerts for release on vinyl.
+The truck had a 22-foot box that was converted to a control room with 2 MCI 24 track recorders, an API console serial number 007, and JBL 4311 monitors.??
 Some of Fedco’s more famous recordings were Frampton Comes Alive-Peter Frampton, Mad Dogs and Englishman- Joe Cocker, Rock Of Ages-The Band and many more.

-In early June Fedco got a call to record an artist at the University Of Mississippi, ?Ole Miss?.
+In early June Fedco got a call to record an artist at the University Of Mississippi, “Ole Mis”.
 Bob Dickson and I set out to drive the truck to the gig.
-Along the way we had a series of minor breakdowns that needed to be fixed.
+Along the way, we had a series of minor breakdowns that needed to be fixed.
 We eventually made it to Tennessee.
-At about 10AM in the morning we were driving along Route 40 when steam filled the cab.
+At about 10 AM in the morning, we were driving along Route 40 when steam filled the cab.
 We could barely see out the window.
 I don’t remember who was driving but we managed to pull off the highway and stop.
 We called for a tow truck and got hauled to a truck stop for repair.
-It was a rundown shop with 2 bays and a bunch of old trucks on the property that where in accidents.
+It was a rundown shop with 2 bays and a bunch of old trucks on the property that were in accidents.

 It was pretty hot that day – near 90 degrees as I remember.
 We were hanging around most of the day trying to figure out what was wrong and how to get the truck to the gig the next day.
-I remember hearing Poco?s song, In the Heart Of The Night on the radio 3 or 4 times that afternoon echoing through the garage.
+I remember hearing Poco’s song, In the Heart Of The Night on the radio 3 or 4 times that afternoon echoing through the garage.

 It was finally determined that the truck would have to be towed the remaining 500 miles.
 The decision was made to load it onto a lowboy trailer, the kind that is used to tow large construction equipment.
-While Bob and I where waiting in the office I noticed an all in one stereo system on the floor in the corner, the kind that was a receiver, turntable and 8 track all in one.
+While Bob and I were waiting in the office I noticed an all-in-one stereo system on the floor in the corner, the kind that was a receiver, turntable, and 8 track all in one.
 I saw there was a record on the platter and I took a look to see who it was.
-I saw a title ?Guess Who? and at first I thought it was the band ?The Guess Who? from Canada.
-After taking a second look I realized the name of the album was ?Guess Who? and the artist was B. B. King.
+I saw the title “Guess Who” and at first I thought it was the band The Guess Who from Canada.
+After taking a second look I realized the name of the album was “Guess Who” and the artist was B. B. King.

 The truck was finally loaded onto the lowboy and we set off for the final 500 miles of the trip.
 Bob and I stayed in the box of the Fedco truck because there was no room in the cab with the tow driver.
-We where basically locked in the back of the truck for about 8 or 9 hours.
+We were basically locked in the back of the truck for about 8 or 9 hours.
 We wondered all night if the truck mounted on the lowboy was too tall to fit under any of the bridges.
-We were waiting to see the roof peal off while we were in there.
+We were waiting to see the roof peel off while we were in there.
 Fortunately, we made it to Oxford, Mississippi without any accidents.

-The next day we set up for the concert and the headline act came onstage around 8PM.
+The next day we set up for the concert and the headline act came on stage around 8 PM.
 The album was released about a year later, B.B.
 King – Now Appearing: Live at Ole Miss.

 Goodbye to the dynamic gentlemen of the blues.